gvwilson/thirdbit/src/fiction/santas/index.md

 "NAR 96.0 533.5"…
 The last one was "OVB".
-The numbers had been crossed out and the words "We miss you Number Five" written in their place.
+The numbers had been crossed out and the words "We miss you Alpha Five" written in their place.

 "Hey!"
 A fist banged on the door.